seatable/seatable-admin-docs/docs/maintenance/clean-database.md

 ## Clean expired sessions

-The `django_session` table is used to store user session and personalized setting information, and the expired sessions can be cleaned up through the `clearsessions` command:
+The `django_session` table is used to store user sessions.
+Expired sessions are not cleaned automatically, the database table will become large when you have a lot of users.
+The expired sessions can be cleaned up through the `clearsessions` command:

 ```bash
 docker exec -it seatable-server /bin/bash